This Free Crochet Infinity Scarf Pattern is perfect for beginners or experienced crocheters looking for a quick and easy crochet project.

 Start by chaining any number of chains.
 This can be any length.
 I made mine about 2 yards long (I measure a yard from my nose to the tip on my outstretched hand).
 Being careful not to twist, join to the first ch.

-Round 1 – Ch 2 (does not count as a st), herr dc in every ch around, join.
+Round 1 β Ch 1 (does not count as a st), Hhdc in the 1st ch, Hdc in every ch around, do NOT join.

-Round 2 – Ch 2, herr dc in every st around, join.
+Round 2 β Hdc in every st around, join.

 Repeat round 2 until your scarf measures your desired width (or until you run out of yarn).